Abbott combines with Law on 2-hitter, Reds beat Giants 5-1 for 4-game split

-Abbott (5-2), a 24-year-old rookie left-hander making his ninth big league start, allowed one hit in a career-high eight innings.
-He retired his first eight batters before walking Brett Wisely, then walked Wilmer Flores starting the fourth.
+Abbott (5-2), a 24-year-old rookie left-hander making his ninth big league start, allowed one hit in a career-high eight innings. getting help by another record throw from rookie shortstop Elly De La Cruz.
+Abbott retired his first eight batters before walking Brett Wisely, then walked Wilmer Flores starting the fourth.

+“I actually came up to Luke after that last inning and said I didn’t have my best stuff at all today but at the end of the day, you have to go out and compete," Abbott said of his catcher.
+“I made some good adjustments in the middle of the game.
+I was just focusing on direction, so I stopped those wide misses.
+I made a good enough adjustment just to get in the zone."

 Abbott retired his next 12 batters.